The African School sampler

 It has only been in the last couple of decades that samplers made by African Americans began to be identified, researched and written about.
 Today, museums such as Winterthur, the Baltimore Museum of Art, the New York Historical Society and the Museum of Fine Arts in Houston, all possess examples within their collections.
 Although research is still in progress, we are not aware of any others to have been identified within Canadian museum collections.

 Samplers made by African girls (both liberated slaves and colony-born) that attended religious based mission schools in Sierra Leone, have also been documented and researched.
-And, interestingly, there is a Nova Scotian connection.
-Dr. Silke Strickrodt of the University of Birmingham (UK) who has researched and written about this group of samplers, has discovered that several of the needlework instructors at the schools were from, or had lived, in Nova Scotia.
+Dr. Silke Strickrodt of the University of Birmingham (UK) has researched and written about this group of samplers.

 As the African School sampler is signed by its maker, it serves as a rare “testament” to Rachel's existence, but unlike a census document or arrival list, it is a product of her own making.
 It adds to our understanding of female instruction and how materials were used at the African School and confirms that this traditional schoolgirl art form was being produced by African Nova Scotians in the mid 19th century.